What Is Debt Consolidation?

 Personal Loans

 Banks, credit unions and online lenders offer personal loans to consolidate debt.
-It also is known as a debt consolidation loan.
+It is also known as a debt consolidation loan.

 The loan is used to pay off all credit card debt, leaving the borrower with a single monthly payment, interest rate and due date.
 The drawback is that these loans require a good credit score, which might be difficult to achieve if you are already in debt.